 The EvCC courses are considered part of the teacher's contracted work.
 S/he is paid by the school district.
 EvCC pays the teacher a stipend for attending the mandatory fall meeting, professional development activity and other administrative work associated with participating in the program.
 The teacher responsibilities and expectations are outlined in both the High School Teacher Guidelines and in the inter-agency agreement between EvCC and the school district.
 Click here to read the agreement template.

 The college distributes paychecks in two ways: 1) Direct deposit.
-2) AccelaPay Card.
-With the AccelaPay Card, your pay will be deposited onto a prepaid Visa® card.
-The AccelaPay Card can be used to make purchases or get cash everywhere Visa debit cards are accepted worldwide.
+2) Focus Card.
+With the Focus Card, your pay will be deposited onto a prepaid Visa® card.
+The Focus Card can be used to make purchases or get cash everywhere Visa debit cards are accepted worldwide.
 It’s not a credit card and there is no cost to enroll.
-You must pick up your AccelaPay Card in the Payroll office located in Olympus Hall, room 111.

-All instructors will complete a Payment Authorization form and select either Direct Deposit or AccelaPay Card as part of the hiring document packet.
-Note: after enrolling in direct deposit, the first check must be picked up so that a test electronic funds transfer can be made; all subsequent checks will be directly deposited.
+All instructors will complete a Payment Authorization form and select either Direct Deposit or Focus Card as part of the hiring document packet.
+Note: after enrolling in direct deposit, the first check will be mailed so that a test electronic funds transfer can be made; all subsequent payroll will be directly deposited.